 c.
 Understand the technical implications

-To understand how the analytics solution should look like from a technical point of view for the end-users, the following questions are useful to get an idea:
+To understand how the embedded analytics solution should look like from a technical point of view for the end-users, the following questions are useful to get an idea:

 How easily accessible are the data inside the SaaS platform at this moment?
 Does it require lots of manual manipulation or high-skilled effort from the end-users, and do they need this to be easier?